Dark Berry Brainy Chia Compote (No Added Sugar - Kid Friendly!)

 3/4 cup filtered water

-2 tablespoons of chia seeds (I prefer the Navitas Organics brand, but I'm sure many others are great!)
+2 tablespoons of chia seeds (I prefer the Navitas Organics brand)

-squeeze of lemon juice (if you want it more tart)
+squeeze of lemon juice (if you want it tarter)

 Place all fresh or frozen berries in saucepan and add filtered water.
 Turn on high heat.
 As soon as everything begins to boil turn to a simmer for 10-15 minutes.
 Cook until everything is soft and supple, but not too watery and fruit is still somewhat whole.

 Turn off heat and allow to cool for 2 minutes.
-Add chia seeds (and any optional ingredients) and stir.
+Add chia seeds (and any optional ingredients like honey or lemon) and stir.
 Compote is best served hot, but you can also store in a glass jam jar in the fridge.
 The chia seeds will congeal the longer they sit making it extra jammy.
 Add more if you want a thicker texture.

-Enjoy on some of my High Protein Oatmeal, plain yogurt (dairy-free if needed), toasted sourdough, whole-grain or grain-free toast, or on a nutrient-dense dessert!
+Enjoy on some High Protein Oatmeal, plain yogurt (dairy-free if needed), toasted sourdough, whole-grain or grain-free toast, or on a nutrient-dense dessert!